How to tweak existing Medium iOS app features with Theos & Logos - part 2

 }

-modifiers for short) and put inline comments for raw values of each event in decimal and binary.
+Let have a look inside UIControl.Event declaration (I stripped public static modifiers for short) and put inline comments for raw values of each event in decimal and binary.

 1